Information on courses in the current term (e.g., time, room, registration) can be found in the electronic course catalogue KU.Campus.

 The form used by the Chair of Human-Technology Interation to evaluate bachelor and master theses including all evaluation criteria can be foundhere.
 The evaluation criteria are the same for all theses regardless of whether they are written on the bachelor or master level, expectations are, however, adapted according to the study program a student is enrolled in.

-After the topic presentation of all Chairs of Psychology at the end of the winter term (for B.Sc./M.Sc.
-Psychology), please inform yourself about the theses at the Chair of Human-Technology Interaction via this webpage and/or the ILIAS course for prospective thesis students.
+After the topic presentation of all Chairs of Psychology in the summer term (for B.Sc./M.Sc.
+Psychology), please inform yourself about the thesis opportunities at the Chair of Human-Technology Interaction via this webpage and/or the ILIAS course for prospective thesis students.
+Approximately 1-2 weeks after the general topic presentation of all Psychology chairs in the summer term, a Zoom meeting for interested students will take place, in which you can ask your questions about the organization of theses at the Chair of Human-Technology Interaction as well as about specific topics.

-If you are then interested in writing your thesis at the Chair of Human-Technology Interaction, please fill out the short survey regarding your interests in the ILIAS course for prospective thesis students and inform Jun.-Prof. Christina Pfeuffer via mail that you are interested.
-During the term vacation (ca. mid-March), there will be a Zoom information meeting in which you can address general questions regarding theses at the Chair of Human-Technology Interaction.
+If you then conclude that you are interested in writing your thesis at the Professorship of Human-Technology Interaction, please fill out the short survey regarding your interests (topic, methods, analyses, …) and your planned timeline in the ILIAS course for prospective thesis students and inform Jun.-Prof. Christina Pfeuffer via mail that you are interested.

 Theses projects in the B.Sc./M.Sc.
 Psychology are accepted based on the central application procedure.